Dan5ku/blog-comparison-react-vue-angular/README.md

 **Vue**: Offers Vuex for large applications, built-in reactivity for smaller apps.

-**Angular**: Uses services and external libraries like NgRx for complex state management.
+Angular: Uses **Signals** for simplified state management in smaller apps, and can still utilize services and external libraries like **NgRx** for more complex state management.

 ## 4. Template Syntax